 These leaders were found to derive more meaning from their experiences because they were inherently curious and reflective, evaluating their experiences and drawing practical conclusions.
 The ability to process experiences and learn from them has been described as the signature skill of successful leaders and the name given to describe it is ‘learning agility’.

 What is Learning Agility?

-Learning agility is defined as the ability and willingness to derive meaning from all kinds of experience and apply their learning in new and different situations.
+Learning agility is defined as the capacity and willingness to derive meaning from all kinds of experience and apply their learning in new and different situations.
 It is not to be confused with general intelligence which is related to traditional learning of technical information and skills.